miteshksingh/C-Compiler/README.md

 3. bison Compiler.y

-4. gcc Compiler.tab.c (This generates my compiler executable: a.exe)
+4. gcc Compiler.tab.c

+This generates the compiler executable: a.exe.
+The compiler executable takes 3 input parameters - Original C file, Intermediate file generated after preprocessing  and an empty assembly file.

-5. a.exe .c .i .s (my-compiler-executable file.c file.i file.s)
+5. a.exe file.c file.i file.s

+Assembly code is written onto the provided empty assembly file - file.s

-6. gcc -m32 .s
+6. gcc -m32 file.s

+Create an executable from the created assembly file to check if it produces the correct output.
+The assembler from the gcc is being used in this step.)

 7. a.exe